 BEEP.
 Mile 11: 9:45 / 1:13:14.

-Alphonse had immediately pulled far ahead.
-Champ didn’t seem to notice the trail steepening.
+Alphonse immediately galloped far ahead.
+Champ didn’t seem to notice the steepening trail.
 Already the horse and rider were a dot navigating the switchbacks above me.

 After that 4:22 mile, I was in no condition to catch up.
 I walked a quarter-mile to catch my breath.
 As if to help me slow down, the incline gradually made each footstep harder than the last, forcing me to trudge.